 Basics of EU Law

 This course offers a general overview of the core principles of the European Union (EU) legal system.
 The course focuses both on institutional and substantive law issues and explores the functioning of the unique creature of the EU.

 The course offers basic language skills and background information on Hungarian culture in a European context.
 The language component focuses on the essential grammar and vocabulary that is useful in everyday communicative situations.
 The topics on culture help students understand how people live and think in Hungary and they also provide a good basis for further cultural studies.
 This course gives some insight to the Hungarian constitutional history as well.
 We will examine the Hungarian constitutional state construction: the governmental system, the National Assembly, the local governments, the head of state and the jurisdiction.

 Short Description of Optional Courses

-A Brief Introduction to the One Belt One Road Initiative
+A Brief Introduction to the Belt and Road Initiative

-In this course students will be able to get a glimpse into the main purpose of the One Belt One Road (OBOR, 一带一路) initiative, or more commonly referred to as the „New Silk Road”.
+In this course students will be able to get a glimpse into the main purpose of the Belt and Road Initiative (originally called as One Belt One Road or OBOR, 一带一路) initiative, or more commonly referred to as the „New Silk Road”.
 We will examine the major countries concerned in this initiative, both Asian and European ones.
 The course itself will show the cultural backgrounds including both historical and where it is important religious aspects of the states which are concerned with this new policy.
 Furthermore each countries’ relation with China in the 20th and 21st century will be analyzed.
 The course focuses mainly on the international relations of OBOR countries, but questions of economy and also the legal framework of all the areas where the Silkroad Econonomic Belt and the Maritime Silk Road go through will come up as well.

 Introduction to the International, EU and Hungarian Labour Law